-Step 1: Verbal warning is given to the athlete and to parent/guardian or caseworker with a written copy of the Incident Form to the Area Director.

-If an athlete is arrested for any reason, they will be suspended until they are cleared through the court system.

-Step 2: A written Incident Form must be completed which gives warning to the athlete with a copy to the Area Director and parent/guardian or caseworker.

-Step 3: The Area Director conducts a personal meeting with the athlete to review the unacceptable behavior and to agree on a plan for improvement.
-If the athlete is under 18, or over age 18 and has a guardian, he/she will be accompanied by a parent/guardian or caseworker.
-If the athlete is over 18 and has a guardian, he/she may choose to have another adult present.
-The meeting will be documented in writing and copies distributed to the athlete, Area Director, state office, and parent/guardian or caseworker.

-Step 4: The athlete is suspended from practices or competitions for a specific time period (such as fall sports season).
+- Step 1: Verbal warning is given to the athlete and to parent/guardian or caseworker with a written copy of the Incident Form to the Area Director. - o If an athlete is arrested for any reason, they will be suspended until they are cleared through the court system. - Step 2: A written Incident Form must be completed which gives warning to the athlete with a copy to the Area Director and parent/quardian or caseworker. - Step 3: The Area Director conducts a personal meeting with the athlete to review the unacceptable behavior and to agree on a plan for improvement.
+If the athlete is under 18, or over age 18 and has a guardian, he/ she will be accompanied by a parent/guardian or caseworker.
+If the athlete is over 18 and does not have a guardian, he/she may choose to have another adult present.
+It is recommended to always have another adult/guardian present when meeting involving disciplinary issues.
+The meeting will be documented in writing and copies distributed to the athlete, Area Director, state office, and parent/guardian or caseworker. - Step 4: The athlete is suspended from practices or competitions for a specific time period (such as fall sports season).
 The Area Director must be contacted before an athlete is suspended.

-The Area Director will discuss the circumstances and must approve/ disapprove the action.
+The Area Director will discuss the circumstances and must approve/disapprove the action.
 The action will be documented in writing and distributed to the athlete, parent/guardian or caseworker, and the state office.